hindu-comm/mail_stream_advaita-l/2015/06/Difficulty_with_Akha/103__Ravi_Kiran.md

 >> akhanda..
 >>
 >
-> ​Not like that.​
+> Not like that.
 >
-> ​Let me ask you, what do you mean by knower remains different from ghaTa?
+> Let me ask you, what do you mean by knower remains different from ghaTa?
 >

 In the sense, I know the vastu perceived , but I am not the vastu